jess-hammer/dual-grid-tilemap-system-godot/README.md

 One could also argue it's more efficient, since each tile only checks 4 neighbours as opposed to 8.
 But I haven't done any performance testing so no promises.

-Anyway, just like Oskar...I don't understand why the dual-grid method isn't more popular!
+I also made a version for Unity which you can find [here](https://github.com/jess-hammer/dual-grid-tilemap-system-unity)

 ### References

 See Oskar Stålberg's original proposition of a dual-grid system: https://x.com/OskSta/status/1448248658865049605

+Just like Oskar...I don't understand why the dual-grid method isn't more popular!

 Regular tile cut: